HeliosLang/website/docs/learn/bitcoin-ethereum-cardano.md

 Both transactions are signed by both Alice and Bob, thus both match the lock criterium of the initial 2-of-2 multi-signature address.
 The 1st redeeming transaction is valid before the end of the year, but is still missing Charlie's signature.
 The 2nd redeeming transaction is valid after one year.

-Once both Alice and Bob have the (partially) signed redeeming transactions, Alice submits the initial transaction to the blockchain.
+Once both Alice and Bob have the (partially) signed redeeming transactions, Alice signs and submits the initial transaction to the blockchain.

 If Bob leaves the company early, Alice asks Charlie for his signature, and she submits the 1st redeeming transaction.